sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## Bluetooth

 Bluetooth is the easiest solution to get working with minimal effort.
 A cheap HC-06 BT module is all that is needed (the phone or laptop built-in BT is used on the ground station).
 Its disadvantage is the range, for most users data loss / dropout will occur over 20m.
-Its thus useful for testing out configurations, but for many users the limitation of range will call for another solution.
+It is thus useful for testing out configurations, but for many users the limitation of range will call for another solution.

 [Setup guide](https://quadmeup.com/adding-bluetooth-telemetry-to-flip32-and-cleanflight/)